lwando-sokhanyile/weather-pipeline/README.md

 # Weather Data Orchestrated Pipeline

-An automated weather data pipeline that fetches, validates, cleans, and loads daily weather data for 4 African cities into AWS RDS PostgreSQL, with S3 backup and email alerting — fully orchestrated with Apache Airflow inside Docker.
+An automated weather data pipeline that fetches, validates, cleans, and loads daily weather data for 4 South African cities into AWS RDS PostgreSQL, with S3 backup and email alerting — fully orchestrated with Apache Airflow inside Docker.

 ## What it does